 The Main-Danube Canal: quick digression

 The Main-Donau Kanal with its overall length of about 170 kilometers was completed in 1992.
-It connects the river Main near Bamberg with the Danube near Kelheim1.
+It connects the river Main near Bamberg with the Danube in Kelheim1.

 There existed a predecessor structure, the Ludwig-Donau-Main-Kanal, built in the mid-19th-century.

 The Main-Danube Canal is part of a larger canal system designed for big cargo-ships.
 This system as a whole (Europakanal) offers a navigable connection between the North Sea (Nordsee) and the Black Sea (Schwarzes Meer).

 However, the economic importance of the canal has declined in the last decades, and the structure has been made accessible to an increasing extent for touristic purposes.

 1 Bamberg is situated at the river Regnitz, but the Main is only a few kilometers away